Chart Color Schemes

 Health performance in Cooma is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Cooma faces substantial health challenges, with common conditions prevalent across both younger and older age groups.
+Cooma faces significant health challenges, with common conditions prevalent across both younger and older age groups.

-Private health cover is held by approximately 51% of Cooma's total population (~3,432 people), slightly lower than the average SA2 area.
-The most frequent medical conditions are arthritis (affecting 11.3% of residents) and mental health issues (9.8%), while 62.2% report no medical ailments, compared to 67.2% in Rest of NSW.
-Cooma has a higher proportion of seniors aged 65 and over at 23.2%, with 1,559 people, than the 20.6% in Rest of NSW.
-Health outcomes among seniors present some challenges despite performing better than the general population in health metrics.
+Private health cover stands at approximately 51% of the total population (~3,432 people), slightly lower than the average SA2 area.
+The most common medical conditions are arthritis (11.3%) and mental health issues (9.8%).
+Conversely, 62.2% of residents report no medical ailments, compared to 67.2% in Rest of NSW.
+As of 2021, 23.2% of Cooma's population is aged 65 and over (1,559 people), higher than the 20.6% state average.
+Despite this, health outcomes among seniors are notably challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health